 Mission Statement

-Bikes for Kids Wisconsin is powered by our love of cycling, our community, and our planet.
-We increase the use of bicycle-based transportation for everyone through access, low-cost repairs, and education.
+Bikes for Kids Wisconsin’s mission is to increase the use of bicycle-based transportation for underserved communities through access, low-cost repairs, and education.
+Through our work, we support mobility, health, economic opportunity, and community-building.

 Our Vision

-We’re a community making bicycling sustainable, equitable, and affordable for everyday transportation; where human-powered transportation is prioritized and betters all residents’ lives physically, emotionally, and economically.
+We’re a community making bicycling accessible, sustainable, equitable, and affordable for everyday transportation; where human-powered transportation is a right that does not need to be earned and is prioritized to better residents’ lives physically, emotionally, and economically.

 How We’re Living Out Our Mission Statement: